SrijanSriv/srish/README.md

 Batch mode is basically executing commands via the shell without jumping into shell mode.
 E.g. `./srish ls -al` on your favourite linux based terminal.

 Interactive mode is what we are used to seeing when we start a shell.
 A prompt `srish> ` is shown, which handles all the binary request.
+This mode also supports multiple inputs, so `ls -al && pwd` will run both those binaries.

 Exit using `exit`.